ZIMO-Elektronik/ZUSI/README.md

 During the command phase the host transmits a [command](#commands) including any data at the currently set transmission speed.

 #### Resynchronization Phase
 To avoid problems with the MX644, a resynchronization phase has been introduced between host transmission and device response.
 This phase consists of a delay of at least 10µs, followed by a transmission of the byte **0x80**.
-The clock period for the transmission is 10µs, which corresponds to a an SPI frequency of 0.1Mbps.
+The clock period for the transmission is 10µs, which corresponds to a an SPI frequency of 0.1Mbps. **This asynchronous clock period is maintained for the complete feedback**.

 To catch asynchronous behavior, the state-machine of a decoder will be reset after 10ms of no activity on the clock.
 This can be used to resync all decoders.